 The Watchdog Timer operates by providing a device reset when its timer overflows.
 This means that in the application program and during normal operation the user has to strategically clear the Watchdog Timer before it overflows to prevent the Watchdog Timer from executing a reset.
 This is done using the clear watchdog instructions.
-If the program malfunctions for whatever reason, jumps to an unkown location, or enters an endless loop, these clear instructions will not be executed in the correct manner, in which case the Watchdog Timer will overflow and reset the device.
-Some of the Watchdog Timer options, such as enable/disable, clock source selection and clear instruction type are selected using configuration options.
-In addition to a configuration option to enable/disable the Watchdog Timer, there are also four bits, WDTEN3~WDTEN0, in the WDTC register to offer an additional enable/disable control of the Watchdog Timer.
-To disable the Watchdog Timer, as well as the configuration option being set to disable, the WDTEN3~WDTEN0 bits must also be set to a specific value of "1010".
-Any other values for these bits will keep the Watchdog Timer enabled, irrespective of the configuration enable/disable setting.
-After power on these bits will have the value of 1010.
-If the Watchdog Timer is used it is recommended that they are set to a value of 0101 for maximum noise immunity.
-Note that if the Watchdog Timer has been disabled, then any instruction relating to its operation will result in no operation.
+If the program malfunctions for whatever reason, jumps to an unknown location, or enters an endless loop, these clear instructions will not be executed in the correct manner, in which case the Watchdog Timer will overflow and reset the device.
+Some of the Watchdog Timer options, such as always on select and clear instruction type are selected using configuration options.
+With regard to the Watchdog Timer enable/disable function, there are also five bits, WE4~WE0, in the WDTC register to offer additional enable/disable and reset control of the Watchdog Timer.
+If the WDT configuration option is determined that the WDT function is always enabled, the WE4~WE0 bits still have effects on the WDT function.
+When the WE4~WE0 bits value is equal to 01010B or 10101B, the WDT function is enabled.
+However, if the WE4~WE0 bits are changed to any other values except 01010B and 10101B, which is caused by the environmental noise or software setting, it will reset the microcontroller after 2~3 LIRC clock cycles.
+If the WDT configuration option is determined that the WDT function is controlled by the WDT control register, the WE4~WE0 values can determine which mode the WDT operates in.
+The WDT function will be disabled when the WE4~WE0 bits are set to a value of 10101B.
+The WDT function will be enabled if the WE4~WE0 bits value is equal to 01010B.
+If the WE4~WE0 bits are set to any other values by the environmental noise or software setting, except 01010B and 10101B, it will reset the device after 2~3 LIRC clock cycles.
+After power on these bits will have the value of 01010B.